EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: A Robust Sample of Ultra-High Redshift sources

 We carry out completeness tests on our data using a simple simulation to extract artificial sources that are inserted into the images.
 We insert galaxies with a Sérsic index of $n=1$, and absolute luminosities ranging from $-16$ to $-24$ into the F444W image used for our selection.
 Half-light radii of the artificial sources are varied and follow the distribution of theoretical predicted sizes of distant galaxies from the BlueTides simulation \citep{Bluetides-I, Bluetides-II,Marshall2022}.
 The maximum half-light radius of our simulated galaxies was placed at 1000 pc.
 With the exquisite resolution provided by JWST, galaxies at ultra-high redshifts are often slightly larger than the PSF, which can be a key factor that must be considered when trying to understand completeness.

 The simulations we carry are are performed by sweeping the magnitude range in 0.2 mag intervals and with redshift intervals of 0.5, placing 1000 artificial galaxies in the field of interest for each interval, and then running SExtractor with the same settings as for our unmodified images.
 A size-luminosity relation of $r \propto L^{0.5}$ was assumed throughout \citep{Grazian2012}, with a reference radius of 800 pc at $M_{UV} = -21$.
 This allows us to efficiency within our set up for detecting galaxies at various redshifts, and what fraction enter our catalogues.
 This is necessary for using our galaxy counts to produce a luminosity function.
-This procedure is carried out for each field and the results for the shallowest and deepest fields used are presented in Figure \ref{fig:complete}.
+This procedure is carried out for each individual field.